filakhtov/gentoo-use-docs/dev-libs/libxml2.md

 Execute the test suite provided with the library by calling the `make check` command when the main build is completed to check for any regressions.
 If `python` flag is enabled, additionally execute Python bindings related test suite for every enabled Python target by running a `make test` command for each enabled Python target.
 This will extend the build time.

 This flag should be disabled.
 It is primarily oriented towards the maintainers, developers and testers.

-### verify-sig
-Perform signature verification of the upstream source code archive before extracting it and building the package.

-It is safe to disable this flag.